Queen Rearing Classes 2018, June 1 & 2, and June 8 & 9

 Hello.
-The last two years we have taught 3 queen rearing classes and we, along with the students, have really have enjoyed the experience.
+The last three years we have taught 5 queen rearing classes and we, along with the students, have really enjoyed the experience.
 People from all over the country, and the world, have traveled to our little farm to learn about rearing superior queens.
 Over the years I have traveled to other states, clubs and associations conducting queen rearing classes.
 Even though I have enjoyed this, there was always something missing in the experience for the students.
 Not enough bees, not enough room, not enough something, therefore because of this experience and the success of our classes here, I’ve decided to continue to teach queen rearing classes only at our farm.
 So what exactly will this entail?

 1. Inside lectures detailing how to rear superior queens.